Illugi317/latestPaper/README.md

 # latestPaper
-Simple tool to download the newest version of paper or the newest build of a specific version. usage to get the newest version:
+Simple tool to download the newest jar from paper or the newest build of a specific version. usage to get the newest version:
 ```bash
 ./latestPaper -newest